floatingpointinteger/duburi/README.md

 Separate time durations encode 1s and 0s.

-No max byte (1/0) length was introduced to keep code modular; this did not cause problems for the start/end structure.
+No max bit (1/0) length was introduced to keep code modular; this did not cause problems for the start/end structure.

 Max length could significantly lessen the possibility of corrupted signal detection.